mlaniak/LittleLemon-FS-Capstone/capstone_final.md

 ## Remaining Tasks

-1. Set up user authentication system
-2. Write comprehensive unit tests
-3. Create Insomnia collection for API testing
-4. Document API responses and error cases
-5. Final testing and verification
+1. Final testing and verification
+2. Deploy to production (if required)